The State-Operator Clifford Compatibility: A Real Algebraic Framework for Quantum Information: Geometric Representations

+showing that pure-state density operators are representations of conjugates of the vacuum idempotent $P_n$.
+For a single qubit, if $a$ is a unit lift, we obtain $ \Pi_{\psi} = \frac{1}{2}\bigl(1 + a e_1 \widetilde{a}\bigr) = \frac{1}{2}\bigl(1 + \mathbf{n}\bigr), $ where $\mathbf{n}$ is the Bloch vector \eqref{bloch-vector}.
+For $n$ qubits, this generalizes to a multivector expansion whose grade-1 components give Bloch vectors and whose higher-grade components encode multi-qubit correlations.
+Thus the Bloch vector is the first component of a higher-dimensional geometric object, with the density operator as its representation under $\rho$.
+Mixed states are convex combinations of such projectors,

-If $\psi = x P_N$ and a Clifford gate $a$ acts to produce $\psi' = \rho(a)\psi$, then the density operator evolves by conjugation, $\Pi_{\psi'} = \rho(a)\Pi_\psi\rho(a)^\dagger = \rho\big((ax) P_N \,\widetilde{(ax)}\big)$.
-Thus the Schr\"odinger evolution of the generator $x \mapsto ax$ and the Heisenberg evolution of the density operator are two faces of the same algebraic operation in $\mathcal{A}_N$.
-For Clifford circuits, the generator update is computed symbolically via local geometric products (bitwise XOR plus phase tracking), so the expensive matrix-level Heisenberg update is replaced by an $\mathcal{O}(N)$ algebraic calculation, providing the geometric underpinning for efficient stabilizer simulation.
+Equations \eqref{eq:pure-density-conjugation}--\eqref{eq:mixed-density} unify the two viewpoints, density operators are algebra elements, and pure states arise by idempotent conjugation.
+If $\psi = X P_n$ and an element $A$ acts to produce $\psi' = \rho(A)\psi$, then the density operator evolves by Clifford conjugation,

+Thus Schr\"odinger evolution of the generator $X \mapsto AX$ and Heisenberg evolution of the density operator are two manifestations of the same algebraic operation in $\mathcal{C}\ell_{2,0}^{\otimes n}$.
+For Clifford circuits, the update $X \mapsto AX$ is computed symbolically via local geometric products (bitwise XOR with phase tracking), consistent with stabilizer tableau updates, with $O(n)$ algebraic operations per gate in this representation.
+Rather than evolving density operators explicitly, one may evolve only the generator and recover observables or density data at the end via a single conjugation $A P_n \tilde{A}$.
+In closed systems, this avoids operator propagation and reduces simulation to algebraic updates on the generating multivector under local geometric products.

+Reversion does not, in general, coincide with inversion, for a generic multivector $A$, one has $A\tilde{A} \neq 1$.
+However, for unit versors, $ A\tilde{A} = 1, \, A^{-1} = \tilde{A}, $ and no additional normalization is required.
+Suppose $A$ is stored as a linear combination of basis blades with $c$ nonzero coefficients.
+Computing the reversion $\tilde{A}$ requires only predetermined sign changes.
+Since reversion is the anti-involution defined by $\widetilde{ab}=\widetilde{b}\,\widetilde{a}$ and $\widetilde{a_k}=(-1)^{\frac{k(k-1)}{2}} a_k$ for homogeneous elements $a_k$ of grade $k$, the cost of reversion is linear in the number of stored coefficients, $O(c)$.
+The product $A P_n \tilde{A}$ is then obtained by a single geometric product followed by scalar extraction.
+For comparison, representing the same operator as a dense $2^n\times 2^n$ matrix incurs exponential storage and multiplication costs, with matrix–matrix products requiring $O(2^{3n})$ operations and matrix–vector applications requiring $O(2^{2n})$ operations.